Colasingleton/home-sets/README-UPDATES.md

 Part F
 mainscreen.html - line 64 - buy now it created next to other buttons.
-AddPartController - lines 71-91 mapping for the buy now button maps to Success.html or Failure.html pages
+AddPartController - lines 71-91 mapping for the buy now button maps to Success.html or Failure.html pages AddPartController lines 87-88 parts inventory de-increments by one when purchased.

 //////////
 Part G